IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### summary
 A short textual summary of this resource, intended to be conveyed to the user when the `metadata` pairs for the resource are not being displayed.
-This could be used as a snippet for item level search results, for limited screen real-estate environments, or an alternative in the user interface for when the `metadata` is not being rendered.
+This could be used as a snippet for item level search results, for limited screen real-estate environments, or as an alternative user interface when the `metadata` fields are not rendered.

 The value of the property _MUST_ be a JSON object, as described in the [languages][languages-prezi30] section.